coltonsr77-debug/Uzi-Discord-Bot/README.md

 These commands are implemented and registered by index.js on startup:

 - `/roleplay` — Allows users to roleplay with the bot
-- `/commits`  — Shows the latest commits from Github
+- `/commits`  — Shows the latest commits from Github (Has not been tested)

 Notes:
 - Global slash commands are registered using the CLIENT_ID and DISCORD_TOKEN.